RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 - The `row_format` attribute can be used with the `full` value in order to receive both the `before` and `after` sections of the payload.
 Note that for write-behind events the `before` value of the key is never provided.

+ > Note:

- > Note: RDI write-behind does not support the [`Expired`](https://redis.io/docs/manual/keyspace-notifications/#events-generated-by-different-commands) event.
+ - RDI write-behind does not support the [`Expired`](https://redis.io/docs/manual/keyspace-notifications/#events-generated-by-different-commands) event.
 Therefore, keys that are expired in Redis will not be deleted from the target database automatically.

-> Notes: The `redis` attribute is a breaking change replacing the `keyspace` attrribute.
-The key_pattern attribute replaces the `pattern` attribute.
-THe `exclude_commands` attributes replaces the `exclude-commands` attribute.
+- The `redis` attribute is a breaking change replacing the `keyspace` attribute.
+- The `key_pattern` attribute replaces the `pattern` attribute.
+The `exclude_commands` attribute replaces the `exclude-commands` attribute.
 If you upgrade to version 0.105 and beyond, you must edit your existing jobs and redeploy them.

 ### Output section